nelkinda-templates/template-java-multi-gradle/README.md

 Template for multi-module Java projects at Nelkinda.

 ## Features
-- `Makefile` as wrapper to make standard workflows as well as pipeline reproduction easier to access
+- `Makefile` as wrapper to make standard workflows as well as pipeline reproduction easier to access.
+  This also
 - Extensive static code analysis to ensure the quality of certain aspects of structure using _CheckStyle_, _PMD_, and _SonarLint_
 - Extensive dynamic code analysis to ensure the quality of behavior using _JUnit 5_, _Cucumber_, _JaCoCo_, and _Pitest_
 - Tracking of analysis reports using _SonarQube_
+- Pre-configured CI/CD on: GitHub, Travis
+- Available on: GitHub, Bitbucket

 ## How to use